pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 1. Fill in the **VPC ID** and **Subnet IDs** fields.
 You can get the IDs from your AWS Management Console.

-2. After the endpoint service is created, check the command in the **Create VPC Interface Endpoint** area, and take a note of your endpoint service name.
+2. After the endpoint service is created, check the command in the lower area, and take a note of your endpoint service name.

     ![Endpoint service name](/media/tidb-cloud/private-endpoint/private-endpoint-service-name.png)